 In comparison to competitors, the Genecept Assay analyzes the most clinically relevant genes all in one comprehensive test panel.
 Specifically, it tests for variations in 12 pharmacodynamic genes that indicate the effect a drug has on the body, subsequently informing drug candidate selection.
 It also analyzes six pharmacokinetic genes that indicate the effect the body has on the drug via metabolism, which helps to inform drug dosage.

 In a recent study, clinicians reported that 87 percent of their patients showed improvement with treatment guided by the Genecept Assay.
-They also reported improvement in 91 percent of patients who had failed at least two medications in the past.

 “Genomind’s mission is to improve the lives of patients with mental illness by bringing innovative technologies to conventional clinical care—the newly expanded Genecept Assay fulfills this mission, and we are pleased it’s ready for clinical use right now,” says Michael Koffler, Genomind’s President and Chief Executive Officer.